FedejGon/pyCC.id/README.md

 ## ✅ Tutorials
+**First time execution?
+We recommend using the Google Colab demo!**

-To test PyCC, there are several Tutorials available.
+Additionally, there are several Tutorials available.
 You can download or copy them to your local machine or a cluster.
 Then, simply execute them, for example:
 ```bash
 python Tutorial1.py
 ```